Smooth Flow Matching for Synthesizing Functional Data: Copula Flow for Functional Data

-In practice, we need to approximate the solution of \eqref{ode_ge} using numerical methods.
-Proposition~S1 of the Supplementary Materials shows that condition~\eqref{smooth_condition} is sufficient to guarantee that the numerical solution to \eqref{ode_ge}, in particular the Runge--Kutta method (a widely used numerical technique in ordinary differential equation literature \citep{butcher1996history}), lies in \( W^{2}_{q}(\mathcal{T}) \).
+In practice, we approximate the solution of \eqref{ode_ge} using numerical methods (e.g., Runge--Kutta; \citealp{butcher1996history}).
+Proposition~\ref{theo_smooth_numerical} of the Supplementary Materials shows that condition~\eqref{smooth_condition} is sufficient to guarantee that the numerical solution to \eqref{ode_ge} lies in \(\mathcal W^{2}_{q}(\mathcal{S}) \).
+Under this, it suffices to assume that \(Z_0\in \mathcal{W}_q^2(\mathcal{S})\) for smooth function generation, ensured by the following example.